nicoalba/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 Follow these steps to configure a Redis cache using data stored in a ConfigMap:

-1. Create a ConfigMap with an empty configuration block:
+1. Run this command to create a ConfigMap with an empty configuration block:

     ```shell
     cat <<EOF >./example-redis-config.yaml